Geometrical Bell inequalities for arbitrarily many qudits with different outcome strategies: Acknowledgements

 \section{Acknowledgements}

 This work is a part of the project BRISQ2 financed by the European Commission.
+The work is subsidized form funds for science for years 2012-2015 approved for international co-financed project BRISQ2 by Polish Ministry of Science and Higher Education (MNiSW).
 The Authors acknowledge support from European Funds distributed by the Foundation for Polish Science (FNP).
 MW was initially supported within program HOMING PLUS, JR -- within TEAM, AD -- within MPD.
 MW was at the later stage supported by the Polish National Science Centre under grant DEC-2013/11/D/ST2/02638.
 JR was additionally supported by an ERC grant QOLAPS.